 - Apply nondestructive evaluation techniques including acoustic emission and thermography

-- 70-meter (m) test preparation facility for instrumentation and testing of the test blades
+- 70-meter (m) test preparation facility for blade instrumentation and validation

-- Five test stands with overturning moment capacities from 100 kilonewton-meters (kN-m) to 16.7 millinewton-meters
+- Five stands with overturning moment capacities from 100 kilonewton-meters (kN-m) to 16.7 millinewton-meters

 - 100-kN and 500-kN load frames